 Q: If I graduated in 2016 or before, may I still become a Knight-Hennessy scholar?

 A: If you graduated with your first/bachelor's degree more than seven years before your intended enrollment date (in 2016 or earlier, for the autumn 2024 intake), then you are not eligible for consideration as a Knight-Hennessy scholar.
 This applies even if you have earned an additional degree in 2017 or later.
 You may still apply to the Stanford graduate program of your choice, and there are many other options for funding your graduate education at Stanford.
-(Those who served in their country's military after their undergraduate studies have two additional years of eligibility.)
+(Those who served in their country's military have two additional years of eligibility.)

 Q: I am an undocumented student.
 Am I eligible to apply?